scyberLink/create-reblend-app/CONTRIBUTING.md

 ## Core Ideas

 As much as possible, we try to avoid adding configuration and flags.
-The purpose of this tool is to provide the best experience for people getting started with Scansio, and this will always be our first priority.
+The purpose of this tool is to provide the best experience for people getting started with Reblend, and this will always be our first priority.
 This means that sometimes we [sacrifice additional functionality](https://gettingreal.37signals.com/ch05_Half_Not_Half_Assed.php) (such as server rendering) because it is too hard to solve it in a way that wouldn’t require any configuration.

 We prefer **convention, heuristics, or interactivity** over configuration.<br>
 Here are a few examples of them in action.